-In the spirit of healing, I acknowledge and honor the Cheyenne and Arapaho Tribes, the original people of the land upon which University of Denver stands.
+In the spirit of healing, I acknowledge and honor the Cheyenne and Arapaho Tribes, and all the original Indigenous peoples of the land upon which University of Denver stands.

 As an Assistant Professor in the Graduate School of Social Work, my scholarship focuses on the intersections of historical trauma, embodiment, and environmental and social determinants of health as they affect overall health and wellness in Indigenous communities.
 My current focus is on HIV disparities in Indigenous women and youth with an emerging interest in exploring traditional cultural beliefs and eroticism as a means to increase healthy sexuality and sexual behaviors.

 I am a mixed-race Xicana of Yaqui descent.
 As such, I am committed to interrupting legacies of historical trauma that continue to affect our communities, resulting in high rates of health disparities and ongoing socio-structural inequalities.
 I am particularly interested in disrupting the problem-focused approach to understanding Indigenous health and well being that is common in mainstream research.
 It is my aim to center cultural protective factors, strengths and resiliencies, art, and storytelling in investigating and collaborating with Indigenous communities, as these approaches have been shown to interrupt the intergenerational transmission of historical trauma.